Fabrics of Choice

 While not completely replacing cotton, synthetic fibers have their uses in the home and outside.
 From leggings to umbrellas, you likely benefit from the use of synthetic textiles nearly as often as cotton and arguably more often than linen.
 Additionally, while nylon and polyester may be the most common types of synthetics, many more exist and many can be, or have been, tailored for your purpose.
 While it’s hard to imagine a world in where cotton and wool are completely replaced by synthetic fibers, we can rest assured that someone is trying to do just that.

-The types of fabrics above are only a small fraction of those available.
+The types of fabrics above are only a small fraction of those available on our online fabric store.
 Many more exist and many more have yet to make their impact on the world.
 At the end of the day, choosing the type of fabric that suits your needs and taste can be a fundamental decision.
 Whether in the office, at home, or simply in what you wear, your choice of fabric can help determine how comfortable you are, set the tone of a living space, protect you from the, and even help protect you from the vastness of space.